Lydia-GG/quote-generator/README.md

 # quote-generator

 This is the first task for intern2grow .
-The task is to add social media share buttons, which can be used to share quote on different social media platforms such as whatsapp, twitter, and so on...
+The task is to add social media share buttons, which can be used to share quote on different social media platforms such as whatsapp, twitter, and so on.